Zurich Welcomes Fresh Leadership in Risk Management for ANZ Region

 The source of this adaptation is an original article published by Newswire on Zurich's executive appointment.

-In a significant development for policyholders, TAL has expanded its Health Sense Plus program to encompass income protection (IP) policies.
-This initiative, effective from August 8, 2025, aims to incentivize proactive health management by offering premium discounts to clients who engage in preventive health checks. - read more
+In a strategic move to enhance the value of its offerings, TAL has announced the expansion of its Health Sense Plus program to encompass income protection insurance.
+This initiative, effective from 8 August 2025, aims to incentivise proactive health management among policyholders by providing premium discounts. - read more

 In today's unpredictable world, securing your financial future is more important than ever.
 Income protection insurance plays a pivotal role for working Australians by providing a safety net in case illness or injury prevents you from earning an income.
 As an essential part of your overall financial planning, understanding income protection is crucial for peace of mind and stability. - read more